Finnish Lapphund

 Socialization

-As all herding dog breeds, this is also a very intelligent dog that learns quickly.
-Keep in mind that they can be independent and strong-willed.
-Proper training and socialization is an essential process if you want to secure that your dog grows into a well-rounded dog.
-From the puppy age expose your dog to many different sights, people, and other animals so he will learn how to behave in many different situations he may find himself into.
-Finnish Lapphunds are pack animals and they want to be with his family, and if you leave them alone for too long they can develop some undesirable behavior.
+From the puppy age, expose your dog to many different sights, people, and other animals so he will learn how to behave in many different situations he may find himself in.
+Finnish Lapphunds are pack animals, and they want to be with their family, and if you leave them alone for too long, they can develop some undesirable behavior.

 Finnish Lapphund and kids